-Either $a \rightarrow a$ -- missing the second type variable $a \rightarrow a \qquad --$ no distinct variables Int $\rightarrow a \qquad --$ (\rightarrow) is not applied to only variables are also valid type patterns.
+''' Either a -- missing the second type variable a \to a -- no distinct variables are all illegal.

+Int \to a -- (\to) is not applied to only variables '''

+Type patterns may also consist only of the name of a type constructor.
+Thus, are also valid type patterns.
 Such named types correspond to the style of generic programming that was supported by Generic H \forall SKELL prior to the Coral release.
 If named types of a kind other than are used as type patterns, then the case of the function may take additional parameters according to the dependencies of the function.
 Generic H \forall SKELL now also supports Dependency-style definitions, which make use of the type patterns with type variables.